kfreemantle/data-structures-and-algorithms/javascript/code-challenges/linked-list/README.md

-# Singly Linked Lists
+# Linked List Insertions

-## Requirements
+Utilize the Single-responsibility principle: any methods you write should be clean, reusable, abstract component parts to the whole challenge.
+You will be given feedback and marked down if you attempt to define a large, complex algorithm in one function definition.

-### Node
+###  Node Challenge

-Create a Node class that has properties for the value stored in the Node, and a pointer to the next Node.
+We're extending an implementation from last week, adding methods to the linked-list code challenge.

+### Big O Efficiency

+Using a singly linked list with additional methods.

+Big O time complexity = O(n)
+Space complexity = O(1)

 ### Linked List

-Create a Linked List class

-- Within your Linked List class, include a head property.

-- Upon instantiation, an empty Linked List should be created.
+- Add to the existing Linked List class:

-- The class should contain the following methods

-  - insert
+- append

-  - Arguments: value
+  - arguments: new value

-  - Returns: nothing

-- Adds a new node with that value to the head of the list with an O(1) Time performance.
+  - adds a new node with the given value to the end of the list

-  - includes
+- insert before

-  - Arguments: value
+  - arguments: value, new value

-  - Returns: Boolean

-- Indicates whether that value exists as a Node’s value somewhere within the list.

-  - to string
+  - adds a new node with the given new value immediately before the first node that has the value specified

-  - Arguments: none
+- insert after

-  - Returns: a string representing all the values in the Linked List, formatted as: "{ a } -> { b } -> { c } -> NULL"
+  - arguments: value, new value
+  - adds a new node with the given new value immediately after the first node that has the value specified

-#### Structure and Testing
+#### Structure and testing

 Utilize the Single-responsibility principle: any methods you write should be clean, reusable, abstract component parts to the whole challenge.
 You will be given feedback and marked down if you attempt to define a large, complex algorithm in one function definition.

-Any exceptions or errors that come from your code should be contextual, descriptive, capture-able errors.
-For example, rather than a default error thrown by your language, your code should raise/throw a custom error that describes what went wrong in calling the methods you wrote for this lab.
+You have access to the Node class and all the properties on the Linked List class.

-##### Tests
+#### Tests

-- Can successfully instantiate an empty linked list

-- Can properly insert into the linked list
+- Can successfully add a node to the end of the linked list

-- The head property will properly point to the first node in the linked list
+- Can successfully add multiple nodes to the end of a linked list

-- Can properly insert multiple nodes into the linked list
+- Can successfully insert a node before a node located i the middle of a linked list

-- Will return true when finding a value within the linked list that exists
+- Can successfully insert a node before the first node of a linked list

-- Will return false when searching for a value in the linked list that does not exist
+- Can successfully insert after a node in the middle of the linked list

-- Can properly return a collection of all the values that exist in the linked list
+- Can successfully insert a node after the last node of the linked list